avoidwork/haro-fs/README.md

 If `iv` is specified, the file(s) on disk will contain ciphers, to be deciphered when loaded back into `haro`.

+It is safe to reuse the same folder, the file names will be a combination of `store.id` + `record.key`.

 ```javascript
 var haro = require('haro'),
     store;